diku-dk/futhark-vscode/README.md

 This extension adds language support for [Futhark](https://futhark-lang.org/), powered by the [Futhark Language Server](https://github.com/haoranpb/futhark-language-server).

+## Features

+- Warnings and errors diagnostics from futhark compiler
+- Information on hover
+- More to come...

 ## Common questions

 Here are some questions that users may encounter the extension, if your issue is not addressed here, please [open an issue](https://github.com/diku-dk/futhark-vscode/issues/new).